KonstantinKz/water-rendering-tutorial/index.md

 ![](media/equationAtlas.png)

 After taking a closer look, we can observe that it resembles the basic PBR equation but includes environment reflections and light scattering.
-For us, the most interesting of the three components is the first one ($Lscatter$) - a subsurface scattering calculation.
+For us, the most interesting of the three components is the first one \\((Lscatter)\\) - a subsurface scattering calculation.
 As the name suggests this component calculates how much light scatters inside of a body after penetrating it.
 This effect can be seen when you shine a light through your fingers.

 ![](media/scattering.png)